 - Marinades add moisture, by the process called osmosis.
 Remember high school biology??
 If not, I promise that the marinade will infuse both flavor and moisture into the chicken.

-- Marinate chicken for about 6 hours.
+- PRO-Tip: Marinate chicken for about 6 hours.
 Beef can handle a longer marinating time, but you don’t want the acids in the marinade to make the chicken mushy by leaving it for more than 12 hours.

-- Flip the chicken at least once during the marinating time so that all pieces have time to absorb the some of the liquid.
+- Flip the chicken at least once during the marinating time so that all pieces have time to absorb some of the liquid.
 The freezer bag makes the meat easy to turn.